Whipped Cream from Evaporated Milk

 A little bit of powdered sugar and vanilla add the flavor you need.
 Then keep whipping the milk until it holds a peak.

 It’s basically whipped cream at this point.
 Put some on your favorite pie.
-It is fabulous on pumpkin pie with condensed milk or you can put some on maple pumpkin pie like we did.
+It is fabulous on pumpkin pie with sweetened condensed milk or you can put some on maple pumpkin pie like we did.

 The Results